Sarai-Nicolette/AutonomousVehicleThesisProjectDemonstration/README.md

 The **inducing points** for the RSGP can be determined by the using, but it is recommended to not use any number below 8 and nothing above 20.
 It is set to 14 as default, but different values may work well depending on the number of total observations. {num_ind_points}

-The **number of observations** is set to 1000 and determined how many equally spaced points are used to estimate the model during the SGP. {num_obs}
+The **number of observations** is set to 1000 and determines how many equally spaced points are used to estimate the model during the SGP. {num_obs}

 The **variance of the observations** and the process are set to the same value for simplification under {var_set}.